 Nationally and internationally, Lisa serves as a Clinical Consultant for Social Workers and other mental health providers in private practices and agencies.
 Currently, she is a consultant and trainer for The DOVE program at Northwest Hospital, assisting clinicians in their work with domestic violence victims.
 She is also a faculty member of the Psychotherapy Networker Symposium.

 Eight years ago, Lisa created and began training clinicians at The Institute, offering a wide range of classes to mental health professionals as well as two Certificate Programs in Advanced Trauma Treatment.
-To date, over 450 clinicians have graduated from her Level I and Level II strengths based, de-pathologized approaches to treating trauma survivors.
+To date, over 500 clinicians have graduated from her Level I and Level II strengths based, de-pathologized approaches to treating trauma survivors.

 Locally, nationally and internationally, Lisa frequently presents workshops, lectures, and key note addresses for clinical social workers, primary care physicians and other helping professionals, and is considered an expert in the field of trauma.
 She has written articles on self- injurious behavior for New York University’s Child Study Center, and the Psychotherapy Networker Journal.
 She participated in a documentary called “The Multiple Personality Puzzle” for the Learning Channel.
 She also participated in three educational videotapes on eating disorders available for clients and clinicians through Cavalcade Videos.
 Lisa’s newest book, “Letting Go of Self-Destructive Behaviors: A Workbook of Hope and Healing,” was released in September 2014.
 Her first book, ”Treating Self-Destructive Behaviors in Traumatized Clients: A Clinician’s Guide“ is in its third printing.

 Lisa also hosted an Internet based talk show called, “Inspired Journeys: Overcoming Adversity and Thriving” for VoiceAmerica.com’s Health and Wellness channel.
 She interviewed authors, clinicians, and everyday people who have experienced, worked with, and transcended life’s challenges or traumatic events.
 Previous episodes of Inspired Journeys are archived and available here.

 Lisa is able to offer her clinical expertise on issues related to addiction and trauma as an active member of the Shofar Coalition under the Associated and CHANA.
 For several years, she was also a Board member for Jewish Recovery Houses.